-(b) Unless otherwise ordered or provided in a confirmed plan,

-(1) an amendedProof of Claim.
-Any proof of claim asserting an unsecured deficiency-relating to a claim for arising after the foreclosure, repossession, or surrender of real property shall be filed within one hundred eighty (180) days after entry of the order granting relief from the automatic stay; and

-(2) an amended proof of claim asserting an unsecured deficiency claim foror personal property shall be filed within sixty (60) days after entry of the order granting relief from the automatic stay.
+- (b) Unless otherwise ordered or provided in a confirmed plan, - (1) an amended Proof of Claim.
+Any proof of claim asserting an unsecured deficiency relating to a claim for arising after the foreclosure, repossession, or surrender of real property shall be filed within one hundred eighty (180) days after entry of the order granting relief from the automatic stay; and - (2) an amended proof of claim asserting an unsecured deficiency claim foror personal property shall be filed within sixty (60) days after entry of the order granting relief from the automatic stay.

 In either event, a proof of claim shall also be timely if filed by the original claims bar date.

-Absent compliancemust be filed in accordance with this Rule, such amended claim shall be deemed disallowed.Local Bankruptcy Rule 3002-1.
+Absent compliance must be filed in accordance with this Rule, such amended claim shall be deemed disallowed.
+Local Bankruptcy Rule 3002-1.

-RULE 4001-4 \\\\OBTAINING CREDIT, REFINANCING, AND LOAN MODIFICATIONS
+RULE 4001-4 --OBTAINING CREDIT/, REFINANCING, AND LOAN MODIFICATIONS

-(a) Movant Service of Motion and Notice of Hearing.

-(1) The movant must provide noticeselect a hearing date for athis type of motion to obtain credit (i) as set forth in this rule from the Court Hearing Scheduler Program, and (ii) to the extent applicable, as set forth in Federal Bankruptcy Rule 4001(c).
+- (a) Movant Service of Motion and Notice of Hearing. - (1) The movant must provide noticeselect a hearing date for athis type of motion to obtain credit (i) as set forth in this rule from the Court Hearing Scheduler Program, and (ii) to the extent applicable, as set forth in Federal Bankruptcy Rule 4001(c). - (b) The notice must include a statement of the deadline for the filing of any opposition.

-(b) The notice must include a statement of the deadline for the filing of any opposition.
-The deadline such date shallmust be no lessmore than fourteen (14) days after service of the motion (plus any additional time required by Federal Bankruptcy Rules 9006(a) and (f)).
-The Court Hearing Scheduler (CHS) Program on the court's website and CM/ECF filing screen for this type of motion will compute the date that an objection is due. the date of service.
+The deadline such date shallmust be no lessmore than fourteen (14) days after service of

-(d) and time.
-The notice must also include a description of the essential terms of the proposed credit, including the amount, the interest rate, the lender's identity, the collateral pledged therefor, the repayment terms, the costs therefor, and the proposed use of the proceeds.

-(e) The notice may include a statement that the court may grant relief without a hearing if no timely objection is filed.

-(f) (3) The movant must serve a copy of the motion under this Rule on the respondent and any non-debtor co-obligor in the manner required by Federal Bankruptcy Rules 9014, 7004, and 3007.
-Additional requirements for the notice, the certificate of service, and the proposed order are governed by Local Bankruptcy Rules 2002-1(a), 9013-4, and 9013-3, respectively.

-(b) Notice in Chapter 13 Cases.
+- the motion (plus any additional time required by Federal Bankruptcy Rules 9006(a) and (f)).
+The Court Hearing Scheduler (CHS) Program on the court's website and CM/ECF filing screen for this type of motion will compute the date that an objection is due. the date of service. - (e (2) The notice of the motion must include a state the hearing date that the movant selects from a list of hearing dates that is maintained by the Clerk for the assigned judge on the court's website. - (d) and time.
+The notice must also include a description of the essential terms of the proposed credit, including the amount, the interest rate, the lender's identity, the collateral pledged therefor, the repayment terms, the costs therefor, and the proposed use of the proceeds. - (e) The notice may include a statement that the court may grant relief without a hearing if no timely objection is filed. - on the respondent and any non-debtor co-obligor in the manner required by Federal Bankruptcy Rules 9014, 7004, and 3007.
+Additional requirements for the notice, the certificate of service, and the proposed order are governed by Local Bankruptcy Rules 2002-1(a), 9013-4, and 9013-3, respectively. - (b) Notice in Chapter 13 Cases.
 In a Chapter 13 case, the notice must be served on the creditors included on the list filed under Federal Bankruptcy Rule 1007(a), and on any other entity that the court directs.
-Court directs, notwithstanding any limitations set forth in Federal Bankruptcy Rule 2002 and/or Local Bankruptcy Rule 2002-1.

-(g) A request to shorten time and/or expedited hearing is governed by LBR 9013-7.
+Court directs, notwithstanding any limitations set forth in Federal Bankruptcy Rule 2002 and/or Local Bankruptcy Rule 2002-1. - (g) A request to shorten time and/or expedited hearing is governed by LBR 9013-7.